-“Trusty fighter No.7, has shot plenty pirates.”
-I could see Kailo was happy to see his old red and grey fighter parked in the docks, with a large number seven painted just behind the canopy, still intact on the deck.
+“Trusty fighter No.7 has shot plenty pirates.”
+Kailo was happy to see his old red and grey fighter parked in the docks, with a large number seven painted just behind the canopy and still intact.
 “Too old for stupid pirates to take,” he laughed.
 “They know nothing ‘bout fighter, Kailo made special fittings, secret fittings, fighter No.7 deadly,” he smirked.
 “Lucky number seven.”

 But the crew was missing.

-Kailo kneeled down and opened a concealed panel at the bottom of the central navigation console, out popped a compact, translucent musical keyboard on which Kailo began to play a specific tune.
+Kailo kneeled and opened a concealed panel at the bottom of the central navigation console.
+Out popped a keyboard on which Kailo began to play.
 Each key had a differently coloured wire connected to it, running from the keys up into the console in a maze of spaghetti rainbows.
 It sounded strangely familiar, but felt totally out of context… as if I was imagining, either the music, or the crazy situation I had found myself in.

 As Kailo played, the image of the three-dimensional planetary system distorted and started to remodulate into musical patterns as a new image formed.
-A strange, dark mold began to form in front of my eyes, at its centre a burning red sphere pulsated.
-Before the image could become coherent Kailo stopped playing, the console and the planetary system reappeared.
+A strange, dark mold began to take shape in front of my eyes.
+At its centre a burning red sphere pulsated.
+Before the image could become coherent, Kailo stopped playing.
+The planetary system reappeared.

 “It’s safe,” Kailo said, taking a deep breath.
 He closed the console and stood up.
 Aria saw my confusion but turned her attention to Kailo.

-“They’ll be back, they don’t have it, they couldn’t find it.
+“They’ll be back,” she said.
+“They couldn’t find it.
 We need to go now.”
 She had lost her steady voice and the fear was evident.

-“That tune, it was familiar, how is it I know it?”
+“That tune, it’s familiar.
+How is it I know it?”
 I directed my question to both of them.

 “Just password for console, but Kailo plays music too, so maybe you hear Kailo’s great performance.
 Known in many Gek systems, yes, very popular,” Kailo answered proudly, while making some strange gurgling sounds.

 “You’re imagining things,” Aria said, trying to reassure me.
-“And now I’m imagining sounds, is that a knock?”
+“And now I’m imagining sounds.
+Is that someone knocking?”

-“No, you’re not imagining it, I can hear it too,” I said, turning to look in the direction the sound was coming from.
+“No, you’re not imagining.
+I can hear it too,” I said, turning to look in the direction the sound was coming from.

-“Come,” Kailo instructed us to follow him to the back of the bridge, then up the stairs connecting the different levels on the bridge, back across an upper conduit spanning the docks below, and ahead to the hydroponic bay.
+“Come.”
+Kailo instructed us to follow him to the back of the bridge, then up the stairs connecting the different levels on the bridge, back across an upper conduit spanning the docks below, and ahead to the hydroponic bay.
 The door was sealed, but there was a steady knocking sound coming from within.
-Kailo came forward and entered a pin number with one hand, weapon at the ready with his other.
-I took aim at the door with my rifle, Aria kept her distance behind us, I noticed she wasn’t holding the pistol.
+Kailo came forward and entered a pin number with one hand, his weapon ready in the other.
+I took aim at the door with my rifle.
+Aria kept her distance behind us.
+I noticed she wasn’t holding the pistol.

 The door opened, triggering a remote beacon.

-Kailo hissed and exhaled loudly, saying, “Now trouble, but crew safe.”
+Kailo hissed, “Now trouble, but crew safe.”
 Five Geks were tied and gagged in a row, their backs against the wall.
-“Quickly, help me untie…”
+“Quickly, help me untie.”